Activists angry as Maha government fails to induct women in expanded cabinet | Politics

 Activists angry as Maha government fails to induct women in expanded cabinet

-This shows the BJPs mindset, said Sule.The 18 ministers included nine each from the BJP and the Shinde camp.As the controversy raged, Deputy Chief Minister Devendra Fadnavis said women will get appropriate representation in the state government.The objection that there is no woman minister in the newly-formed cabinet will be addressed soon.
+This shows the BJPs mindset, said Sule.As the controversy raged, Deputy Chief Minister Devendra Fadnavis said women will get appropriate representation in the next round of cabinet expansion.

 - Country: